Arthurgamer1/RCAP/README.md

 ## How to run the code?

-Since each folder has a different programming languages not all languages can be run without installing different things.
+Since each folder has a different programming languages not all languages can be run without installing different things, so pleae look at each folder to be able to run the code.

 ## Methods